-Figure 15.
+Figure 16.
 Transient overcurrent profile

 The current thresholds and the threshold window times are fixed for each type of power channel.
 When the output is in PWM mode, the clock for the OCHI time counters ( $t{OCHI1}$ : $t{OCHI3}$ ) is gated (logic AND) with the referring output control signal:

-- the clock for the $t{OCHI1}$ counter is activated when the output = [1] respectively CHx = 1 - the clock for the $t{OCHI1}$ counter is stopped when the output = [0] respectively CHx= 0
+- the clock for the $t{OCHI}$ counter is activated when the output = [1] respectively $CHx = 1$ - the clock for the $t{OCHI}$ counter is stopped when the output = [0] respectively $CHx = 0$

-Figure 16.
+Figure 17.
 Transient overcurrent profile in PWM mode

 This strategy counts the OCHI time only when the bulb is actually heated up.
-The window counting is stopped in case of UV, CPF and OTS.
-A severe short-circuit protection (SSC) is implemented in order to limit the power dissipation in normal and fail modes, in case of severe short-circuit event.
+The window counting is stopped in case of UV, CPF, and OTS.
+A severe short-circuit protection (SSC) is implemented to limit the power dissipation in normal and fail modes, in case of severe short-circuit event.
 This feature is active only for a very short period of time, during off-to-on transition.
 The load impedance is monitored during the output turn-on.